FlyingMatrix/onnx-runtime-android/README.md

-# onnx-runtime-android
+# Onnx Runtime Android
-An example application for ONNX Runtime on Android
+An application example for ONNX Runtime on Android